Comment on page

 In 2020, we launched a major security advancement for our Zero-Knowledge authentication system, called Login API version 3.
 The Login API provides additional security and usability benefits for current features, and it opens up opportunities for new and exciting features in the future.

 The new features and usability improvements included in the latest release of Login API are the following:

 The login screen is simplified to start with Email Address or you can select Enterprise SSO Login.

 New Login Screen

-"Master Password Login" is the login path for users who created their SSO Master Password in the vault.
+"Master Password Login" is the login path for SSO users who created their alternate Master Password in the vault.
 This feature (SSO Master Password) must be activated by the Keeper Administrator in role policies.

 For Master Password users: If the device is recognized and 2FA is activated, users will receive the prompt before typing the Master Password.
 Attempts to login with a Master Password will be denied until the user passes the 2FA step.

 NOTE: Only users with recognized devices will be offered to perform the 2FA step.
 An unauthorized device will not be prompted for 2FA.
 Keeper does not disclose the existence of a user account unless the device is approved and recognized.